Welcome to our guide to the best road bikes under £2,000. Bikes in this price bracket, are light, well-equipped and great value for money.

 The CAAD13 includes a stack of refinements over the previous, much-loved CAAD12 with tweaks to the aerodynamics and dropped seatstays to improve comfort.

-Part of Trek's line of Émonda lightweight race bikes, the SL5 demonstrates one of two approaches to speccing up a bike in this range.
-Trek takes the second-lightest of its Émonda frames and equips it with Shimano's midrange 105 group for a bike that doesn't cost the earth but has plenty of upgrade potential.
+Part of Trek's line of Émonda lightweight race bikes, the ALR 5 demonstrates one of two approaches to speccing up a bike in this range.
+Trek takes the aluminium version of its Émonda frame and equips it with Shimano's midrange 105 group for a bike that doesn't cost the earth but has plenty of upgrade potential.

 It's always worth checking out what Canyon has to offer, and this combination of the light, quick but comfortable Endurace AL frame and Shimano 105 components is decent value, and a superb all-day mile-eater that's fun to ride.
 It's also now £500 cheaper than the identically-equipped carbon fibre Endurace CF SL Disc 7.0.
 That's an awful lot of money to shave off 330g.